will62794/snapshot-isolation-spec/README.md

 Finished in 01h 04min at (2018-02-21 23:41:43)
 ```

 Interestingly, running TLC in simulation mode (using the `-simulate` flag) produces a violating trace in just under 3 minutes, on the same hardware.
 This speedup may be due to the fact that, to produce this particular anomaly, a sufficiently long trace is required.
 Searching the state space in a breadth first manner (TLC's default) would require the checking of all possible "short" traces before testing out any longer ones.
+In fact, running TLC simulation in parallel, with 12 cores, often produced a violating trace in under a minute.
+It seems that simulation mode may be better at finding "interesting" traces more quickly than standard model checking model, at least for this particular model.

 ```
   % java tlc2.TLC -simulate -cleanup -gzip -workers 12 -metadir /hdd/tlc_states -config MC.cfg MC.tla                                                                      !10179